Size: 12.8 inches x 2.85 inches

 Eufy RoboVac G30 Edge: Price and availability

-The Eufy RoboVac G30 Edge will be released on July 7 on Amazon for $369.
-A very similar model, the RoboVac G30, will be released at the same time for $349.
+The Eufy RoboVac G30 Edge went on sale on Amazon in July 2020 for $369.
+A very similar model, the RoboVac G30 (opens in new tab), was released at the same time for $319.
 The G30 Edge model includes support for magnetic boundary strips, which helps keep robot vacuums from straying into unwanted areas, but aren’t especially attractive.
 Two strips are included with the G30 Edge.

 Eufy RoboVac G30 Edge: Design

 Eufy’s robot vacuums have always had a distinct, mostly refined look and that hasn’t changed with the RoboVac G30 Edge: shiny black plastic around the edges, blue accents on the dustbin and blue lights up top.
 The G30 Edge greatly tones down the Tron-look of its predecessor, the RoboVac 30C, with subtle bronze concentric circles radiating out from the center of the top of the vac.
 A Wi-Fi indicator light sits above three physical buttons: a play/pause button that looks borrowed from a CD player; a recharge button to dock it; and a spot cleaning button.

 The Eufy RoboVac G30 Edge is identical in size to its siblings, the RoboVac 11s and the RoboVac 30C.
 It’s a mere 12.8 inches in diameter and 2.85 inches high, making it an inch shorter than the Neato D4.
 It will also glide under more low clearance furniture than the 3.4-inch Shark Ion R85.